Last updated on June 5th, 2026 at 11:53 pm

 It’s the beaches with blue water!
 But there are also temples, waterfalls, volcanoes, and jungles.

-Those who prefer to spend time outdoors will have an amazing time on the island.
+Those who prefer to spend time outdoors will have a fantastic time on the island.
 It’s the place to visit for a much-needed break from city life.

 The weather is consistently warm.
-Depending on the year, it can get a tad chilly in Hong Kong during the winter months so Bali is somewhere you can consider if you need to escape the cold weather for a bit.
+Depending on the year, it can get a tad chilly in Hong Kong during winter, so consider Bali if you need to escape the cold for a bit.

-It is a little further than other destinations on this list (HK to Bali is about a 5 hr flight) but it’s still possible to go to Bali on a quick weekend trip.
+It is a little farther than other destinations on this list (HK to Bali is about a 5-hr flight), but it’s still possible to go to Bali on a quick weekend trip.

-Final Thoughts – Weekend Getaway from Hong Kong
+Final Thoughts – Weekend Trips from Hong Kong

-Especially for those who flew long distances to come to Asia, why not take out some time to do other short trips as well?
+Especially for those who have flown long distances to Asia, why not take some time to enjoy short trips as well?

-All the choices for weekend getaways while in Hong Kong are great!
-It just depends on what you’re interested in.
+All the weekend trip options from Hong Kong are great—it just depends on what you’re interested in.

-Now to You – Weekend Getaway from Hong Kong
+Now to You – Weekend Trips from Hong Kong

 Like this post?
 PIN IT NOW!